A cluttered bedroom is such an energy leak.

 13. Store Extra Bedding Smartly So Closets Do Not Explode

-It’s honestly shocking how much space bedding takes up.
-A couple of spare comforters and pillows and your closet’s already sighing.
+It’s honestly shocking how much space bedding takes up, a couple of spare comforters and pillows and my closet’s already sighing.

 That’s why I’m a big fan of smarter storage spots that keep everything clean and reachable, without letting it hog all the shelving.

-First, edit down to what you truly use.
+First, I edit down to what I truly use.
 One extra set of sheets per bed and one extra warm layer usually feels realistic.

-Then store spare pillows in a large bin or inside your storage bench so they do not topple.
+I then store spare pillows in a large bin or inside my storage bench so they do not topple.

 Shop This Setup